-BREAK PERIODS
+BREAK PERIODS & EXTENDED STAY

-Break Periods: Residence halls close for Thanksgiving, Winter, and Spring Break.
-Your belongings can stay in your room, but you will have no access to the buildings during these times.
-Students wishing to remain in the halls during any of these break periods must request to stay and be approved by the Hall Director/Area Coordinator.
-A fee of \$150 will be applied to your student account for Winter Break stay, Thanksgiving and Spring break have no charge.
+Thanksgiving & Spring Break Periods: Residence halls close for Thanksgiving and Spring Break.
+Your belongings can stay in your room, but you will not have access to the buildings during these times.
+Students wishing to remain in the halls during a break period sign up on the Housing Portal.
+Thanksgiving and Spring break have no charge.
 All Housing Policies and Procedures apply during the break period.
 There is no dining service and limited staff during break periods.